 The Company considers gender diversity whenever the opportunity arises, and appointment of a director will always be based on the relative merits of the candidates.
-At the time of this report, there were four male non-executive directors and two female non-executive directors.
+At the time of this report, there were five male non-executive directors, two female non-executive directors and one female executive director.

-Principle 3 - Instil a culture of acting lawfully, ethically and responsibly Code of Conduct
+Principle 3 - Instil a culture of acting lawfully, ethically and responsibly

+Code of Conduct